Serving Illinois and Nationwide

 Administrator- Joseph Harding

-The Decatur Rehabilitation and Care Center has received a one star rating overall for its unacceptable quality measures, poor health inspection history and mediocre staff.
-As is often the case with for-profit facilities, it appears that this facility cuts corners often in order to reduce costs at the expense of its patients’ health.
+The Decatur Rehabilitation and Care Center has received a one-star rating overall for its unacceptable quality measures, poor health inspection history, and mediocre staff.
+As is often the case with for-profit facilities, it appears that this facility cuts corners often to reduce costs at the expense of its patients' health.

 1790 South Fairview Avenue

 Statistics have shown that non-profit nursing care centers are less likely to offer poor care.
 Still, the Fair Havens Christian Home is an exception to the rule and proof that you should investigate every facility you are considering for the placement of your loved one.
 One of the most concerning infractions reported in Fair Havens' last health inspection was that the facility failed to prevent or adequately treat bed sores suffered by numerous residents.

 Bed sores are entirely preventable, and the means required to prevent, detect, and treat them are simply to move the patient regularly and be attentive to complaints of pain.
 This facility has been fined twice in the last three years and has been denied government payments due to the quality of its care.

 444 West Harrison Street

 Heartland of Decatur is a for-profit facility with 117 Medicare and Medicaid beds, which has received a two-star rating overall from medicare.gov.
 The issues cited in the latest report include failure to keep areas free of obstacles and hazards that could cause a trip, slip or fall accident; the hiring of individuals with a past history of abusing elderly patients; failure to prevent medication errors or to monitor whether patients are being given the right medications and doses; and the failure of the facility to keep patients' confidential records private.
 This nursing care center was assessed one fine over the last year, over $25,000.